 The Language of Trauma: War and Technology in Hoffmann, Freud, and Kafka

-Zilcosky makes the case that Kafka, Hoffmann, and Freud managed to find the language of trauma precisely by not attempting to name it conclusively and instead allowing their writing to mimic the experience itself.
+Zilcosky makes the case that Hoffmann, Freud, and Kafka managed to find the language of trauma precisely by not attempting to name it conclusively and instead allowing their writing to mimic the traumatic experience itself.
 Just as the victims’ symptoms seemed not to correspond to a physical cause, the writers’ words did not connect directly to the objects of the world.
-Unlike doctors, who attempted to overcome this indeterminacy of language, these writers embraced and investigated it.
-They sought paradoxically a language that described language’s tragic limits and, in so doing, exemplified the wider literary and philosophical crisis of their day.
-Zilcosky boldly argues that this emerged together with the medical inability to name the industrial experience of trauma.
+While doctors attempted to overcome this indeterminacy of language, these three writers embraced and investigated this uncertainty; they sought a language that described language’s tragic limits and that, in so doing, exemplified the wider literary and philosophical crisis of their time.
+Zilcosky boldly argues that this indeterminacy of language emerged together with the medical inability to name the industrial experience of trauma.
 He thereby places trauma where it belongs: at the heart of both medicine’s diagnostic predicament and modern literature’s most daring experiments.

 - World Rights

 "This formidable scholar’s newest book – scrupulously researched and beautifully written – studies the inter-involvement of the modern discourses of law, medicine, and literature in historical fact, under the shadow of war.
 John Zilcosky describes the immense social, economic, and intellectual-historical effects of disciplines founded on the skeptical reading of signs and symptoms in the absence of substantial evidence – the literary criticism of works ‘quietly permeated by war and by industrialized trauma,’ medical detection, and accident insurance when confronted with trauma."

 Stanley Corngold, Professor Emeritus of German and Comparative Literature, Princeton University